UCSD-ECEMAE-148/148-winter-2025-final-project-team-7/README.md

 <hr>

 ## Abstract
 This project enhances the DonkeyCar autonomous driving framework by integrating Inertial Measurement Unit (IMU) data with GPS for more accurate path tracking.
-To improve localization, this project modifies the existing complete.py template to incorporate IMU data (euler angles, acceleration, and gyroscope readings).
+This is needed because the IMU measures in a relative frame and is subject to integration drift, giving us innacurate euler angle readings overtime (i.e. heading readings for positioning of the robocar).
+The GPS also operates at a low frequency with low accuracy.
+However, to improve localization, we can integrate both GPS and IMU sensors and perform sensor fusion algorithms that allow us to implement path tracking and navigation at a higher frequency and a higher accuracy.
+This project modifies the existing complete.py template to incorporate IMU data (euler angles, acceleration, and gyroscope readings).
 These additional sensor inputs enable sensor fusion techniques such as Extended Kalman Filtering or Complementary Filtering, allowing for more precise position estimation.
 The modifications involve:

 *    Updating myconfig.py to toggle IMU part intialization in DonkeyCar vehicle pipeline.